PAULAQ'S COCONUT CREAM PUFFS

 11. Alternate between folding and gently stirring until the ganache is a single, cohesive mixture.

 12. Set aside on the counter to completely cool, about six hours.
+In the meantime, start on the pate choux if you have not already made it.

 14. The ganache is ready when it very slowly slides around in the bowl.